-Before applying your clear coat it is recommended that you take an 80 - 120 grit sanding screen and lightly knock down any debris in your Real Metallix Coat.
+Before applying your clear coat, it is recommended that you take an 80 - 120 grit sanding screen and lightly knock down any debris in your show coat.
 Then do an acetone wipe to clean the debris before your clear coat.